bharath-blazecode/luna-turbopi-intelligent-robot/docs/setup-and-usage.md

 - Pi and your laptop connected to the same Wi-Fi network
 - Python dependencies installed (`pip install -r requirements.txt`)
 - SSH access to the Pi
+- The Flask server has no authentication.
+Run it only on a trusted local network

 ---